crisstianl/priceaware/readme.md

-Overview:
+### Priceaware
-Priceaware is web application developed in Python and Django that allow users to search for a product in different online stores and collect all results into a nice table view.
+is web application developed in Python and Django that facilitates users to search for a product in different online stores with one click and have quick access to prices, details, stores.

-Description:
+### Usage:
-The user types the product name, code, model, manufacturer into form input then posts a request to the webserver.
+The user types the product name, code, model, manufacturer into the search form whichs posts a request to the backend.
-On the server I use a windowless browser called PhantomJS to invoke GET search requests on the web stores and to process javascript content.
+The application uses a windowless browser, called PhantomJS, to make GET search requests on the web stores, but also to process dynamic javascript content.
-After the page containing the store results was loaded by PhantomJS, I pass the source html to the Beautifulsoup library and start scrapping the divs, tables, hrefs for prices, names, links of the product.
+After the page source was loaded by PhantomJS, the application passes the source html to the Beautifulsoup library and starts scrapping the divs, tables, hrefs for prices, names, links of the product.
 The above process repeats for every registered store, after which the results are rendered nicely to the end user.

-Frameworks and libraries:
-- python 3.7
-- django 2.2
-- beautifulsoup 4.8
-- selenium 3.1
-- urllib3 1.2
-- phantomJS

-Instalation:
+### Instalation:
 - create a virtual environment, virtualenv . -p python3
 - install django, pip install django=2.2.4
 - install beautifulsoup, pip install bs4